sonic-net/SONiC/doc/vrf-lite/VRF-Lite_hld.md

 $ show vrflite [<vrflite_name>]
 ```
 #### Using vrf prefix
-Since VRF-lite is a subset of VRF, we can accomplish the same thing using the VRF command prefix.
-However, only vrflite must be specified when using the “Vrflite” prefix.
+Since VRF-lite is a subset of VRF, we can accomplish the same thing using the VRF command.
+However, only vrflite must be specified when using the `Vrflite` prefix.

 ### SAI API
 N/A
 ### Warm Boot and Fast boot Require
 N/A
 ### Restrictions/Limitations
+This document is specific to VRF-Lite.
+It doesn't cover any broader aspect.
 #### Unit Testcases
-**Functional Test cases**
-- Verify that the interface bind to vrf-lite has not MPLS enabled.
-- Verify that MPLS will not be enabled when vrf-lite is binded to that interface.

 **CLI Test cases**
-- Verify `show vrflite` command will show only the Vrf-lite table.
+- Verify CLI to show vrflite table
-- Verify `add/del` command of Vrflite command set will only add/delete Vrflite prefix Vrfs.
-- Verify `add/del` command of Vrf command set will also add/delete Vrflite prefix Vrfs.
+- Verify CLI to  add/delete vrflite
-- Verify `bind/unbind` command of Vrflite command set can only bind/unbind Vrflite.
+- Verify CLI to bind/unbind interface/subinterface to vrflite

-- Verify `unbind` command of Vrf command set can also unbind Vrflite.
+**Functional Level Tests**
+- Verify the addition and deletion of vrflite entries in the `Config_db`
+- Verify the binding and unbinding of vrflite to interfaces/subinterfaces
+- Verify that the status of `MPLS` is disabled when an interface/subinterface is bind to `vrflite`
+- Verify that `MPLS` can not be enabled on an interface/subinterface where `vrflite` is already enabled